-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following oox.
-I

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. x
+Approximate date of commencement of proposed sale to the public: From time to time after the effective date of this Registration Statement. oox. 🗆 If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following of 1933 If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act to other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. x